gozwei/glucose-syrup-modified/README.md

 ## Purpose of the modification

-Boolean falsifiability problem is a kind of optimization problem without objective function.
+Boolean feasibility problem is a kind of optimization problem without objective function.
 In other words: if there is multiple feasible solutions, then all are equally good.

 Glucose SAT Solver (like all other solvers I tested) checks for the feasibility of the model and allows displaying feasible solution.
 Glucose SAT Solver displays only one solution, even if there is many solutions.